-It is Fund policy to carry out a fundamental review of the Fund's investment structure and management arrangements at least every four years, or more frequently if deemed appropriate.
+It is Fund policy to carry out a fundamental review of the Fund's investment structure and management arrangements at least every four years.
 The review includes research on market views for the longer-term risk, return and correlation profiles for different asset classes and a more tactical view on the global economic and market environment over the next three to five years.
-This research is used to determine an optimum future balance between the various assets asset classes and hence the Fund's fixed strategic benchmark.
+This research is used to determine an optimum future balance between the various assets classes and hence the Fund's fixed strategic benchmark.